posabsolute/jQuery-Validation-Engine/README.md

 ### validate

-Validates a form or a list of fields, displays error prompts accordingly.
+Validates a form or field, displays error prompts accordingly.
 Returns *true* if the form validates, *false* if it contains errors.

 When using form validation with ajax, it returns *undefined* , the result is delivered asynchronously via function *options.onAjaxFormComplete*.